mngugi/Python_Collections-/README.md

 w = float(x) + 2.5
 ```

-This code you have provided is a simple script that takes user input and assigns it to the variable `x`.
+This code is a simple script that takes user input and assigns it to the variable `x`.
 The variable `x` is then converted to an integer and assigned to the variable `z`, and is also converted to a float and assigned to the variable `w`.
 The variable `y` is assigned the string value '`x is ineger`' (note the typo in the string).

 Here is a breakdown of what each line does: